 - A. The rear garden must be easy to maintain.
-This should be assessed in relation to the intended occupants and will consider issues such as:

-- poor design

-- II. space constraints

-- III. steep topography.

-- B. The rear garden must be reasonably private.
+This should be assessed in relation to the intended occupants and will consider issues such as: - I. poor design - II. space constraints - III. steep topography. - B. The rear garden must be reasonably private.
 For example: landlords must ensure gardens have proper/secure boundaries.
-Secured Byby Design guidance advises that easy access to the back and sides of the dwelling can be prevented by the provision of locked gates.
+Secured by Design guidance advises that easy access to the back and sides of the dwelling can be prevented by the provision of locked gates.
 The use of post and wire fences, low level shrubs or walls is not considered suitable.
 Trellis topping also makes climbing difficult and will add security.

-Byby Design guidance advises that easy access to the back and sides of the dwelling can be prevented by the provision of locked gates.
-The use of post and wire fences, low level shrubs or walls is not considered suitable.
-Trellis topping also makes climbing difficult and will add security.

 In standard situations boundaries will be no lower than 1.8 metre high and any gates lockable from both sides. - C. The rear garden must be safe and suitable for young children to play in.
 This also includes allowing supervision from the dwelling.
-Issues that may be considered in relation to this element are: - I. boundaries should be suitable to prevent children leaving the garden and should not encourage climbing - II. if the garden is on an incline, the landlord must ensure that the retaining walls are structurally stable and have an appropriate guard rail/balustrade - III. ensure pathways are even and unobstructed. - D. Landlords will have to assess each garden individually and where possible practicable undertake improvement works despite constraints. - 3(a) Heating systems must be reasonably economical to run and capable of heating the whole of the dwelling to a comfortable level in normal weather conditions
+Issues that may be considered in relation to this element are: - I. boundaries should be suitable to prevent children leaving the garden and should not encourage climbing - II. if the garden is on an incline, the landlord must ensure that the retaining walls are structurally stable and have an appropriate guard rail/balustrade - III. ensure pathways are even and unobstructed. - D. Landlords will have to assess each garden individually and where practicable undertake improvement works despite constraints.

+3(a) Heating systems must be reasonably economical to run and capable of heating the whole of the dwelling to a comfortable level in normal weather conditions

 - A. Existing heating systems must be reasonably economic to run.
-A "reasonably economic to run" heating system would be one that is programmable (i.e. residents can control the temperature and timing), and of a size recommended for the dwelling it serves. - B. The annual energy consumption for space and water heating must be estimated using the Government's Standard Assessment Procedure for Energy Rating of Dwellings 20052012 (SAP 20052012) method.
+A "reasonably economic to run" heating system would be one that is programmable (i.e. residents can control the temperature and timing), and of a size recommended for the dwelling it serves. - B. The annual energy consumption for space and water heating must be estimated using the Government's Standard Assessment Procedure for Energy Rating of Dwellings 2012 (SAP 2012) method.
 A minimum rating of 65 out of 100 must be achieved.